 Pictured above: Our re-roofing project at Parnell School in Auckland with Metrotile Antica.

 Lightweight panels can be applied to a wide array of roofing projects, from heritage buildings to schools.
 They're a particularly great option when there's a need for seismic strengthening on older buildings prone to earthquake damage.

-For more details on the benefits of metal panels, check out our new infographic.
+For more details on the benefits of metal panels, check out our new interactive guide.
 It's a stunning resource which showcases how metal panels are taking roofing into the future, creating 100% watertight, well ventilated, sustainable and energy efficient homes.